BrandonAllan/drl_6dof_catch/README.md

 # 🤖 Deep Reinforcement Learning for 6-DOF Robotic Catching

 A research project implementing Deep Reinforcement Learning (DRL) to enable a 6-DOF robotic manipulator to autonomously catch falling objects in real-time.
-The system integrates trajectory prediction, dynamic motion planning, and learned manipulation policies to tackle the challenges of real-time grasping.
-The project combines physics simulation (PyBullet), advanced RL algorithms, and robotic control frameworks to develop a complete autonomous catching pipeline that bridges simulation and real-world deployment.
+The system utilizes custom Delta Position Control to manage physical hardware limits.
+The project bridges advanced RL algorithms and physics simulations to tackle the challenges of high-speed dynamic grasping.

-**Future Implementation**: Integration with ROS 2 Jazzy and MoveIt 2 for post-catch manipulation, enabling the robot to autonomously path-plan and place caught objects into designated containers.
+- Future Implementation: Integration with ROS 2 Jazzy and MoveIt 2 for post-catch manipulation, enabling the robot to autonomously path-plan and place caught objects into designated containers.
 ---

 ## 🎯 Project Scope